 HOW TO CREATE THE FIGURE AND GROUND

 What makes the Figure/Ground elements difficult is the amount of masking needed to separate different elements of the image.
 I can spend days to weeks making hard masks of all the elements in an image I want to edit.
 In the case of Cityscapes, I make a mask of the sky, then the buildings, then each individual building, etc. along with luminosity masks.
 Then I need to combine several masks to make a single edit on one part of the image.
 You can see the editing process can be tedious but it really makes a difference.
 This allows me to edit the image and show exactly what is the figure and what is the ground.
+Once you get this part figured out, the image will come together and stand out from most black and white images.
+Although it sounds complicated, it's well worth the effort.
+Sometimes it takes editing an image 3 or 4 times before you figure out what you want.
+I have done this many times.
+Use the color image to make all the masks, create a black and white version, spend several hours editing, realize it's not what I want, delete it.
+Never delete the color image because that is where all the masks are located.
+Now I start the editing process over and hope it turns out like I want.

 FOUNDER OF MODERN BLACK AND WHITE PHOTOGRAPHS

 When most people think about black and white photography, Ansel Adams is the first person that comes to mind.
 To some, he is considered the founder of modern black and white photography.
 But not only was he an amazing photographer, he played a vital role the conservation of national parks like Yosemite by being part of the Sierra Club's board of directors.
 But back to photography.
 I couldn't imagine what Ansel had to go through to get his images.
 Especially in Yosemite.
 Carrying a large format film camera, large tripod, and everything else he needed.
 Then have to find a dark room to do all the post processing on each image.
 And before you say post processing is cheating and that it should be perfect out of the camera, Ansel would spend at least a full day processing each image.
 I don't know how it works in the dark room but he would dodge and burn his images to get the viewer's eye to see what he wanted.
 Dodging and burning is lightening and darkening areas of the photo to draw the eye where it should go.
 I often wonder what he could do with a modern camera.
 I also think that while he is considered one of the best, times and equipment have changed and I prefer modern black and white images.
-It's not better but just different.
+It's not better, just different.

 When purchasing premium fine art black and white prints, you want something that stands out.
 I feel that most of my fine art black and white prints do just that.
 But then there is a good chance I'm a bit biased when it comes to my work.
 Black and white photography has been a fun journey.
 Since I haven't been able to get out and shoot as much as I want, going through old photos has been fun.
 Went on a trip to San Francisco last year and what I thought were boring images since we didn't have any clouds the entire time, are now turning into fun black and white projects.
+If you want to get serious about black and white photography, spend the money for Artisan ProX by bwvision.com.
+It will make your editing come to life.

 Please contact me with any questions about purchasing limited edition premium fine art prints from any of my galleries.